swift-conductor/conductor-docs/docs/getting-started/basic-concepts.md

 !!!
 Note
 	Conductor provides an API to create user defined tasks that are executed in the same JVM as the engine.
 See [WorkflowSystemTask](https://github.com/swift-conductor/conductor/blob/main/core/src/main/java/com/swiftconductor/conductor/core/execution/tasks/WorkflowSystemTask.java) interface for details.

-## Worker Tasks
+## Custom Tasks

-Worker tasks are implemented by your application(s) and run in a separate environment from Conductor.
-The worker tasks can be implemented in any language.
+Custom tasks are implemented by your application(s) and run in a separate environment from Swift Conductor.
+The custom tasks can be implemented in any language.
 These tasks talk to Conductor server via REST/gRPC to poll for tasks and update its status after execution.

-Worker tasks are identified by task type __SIMPLE__ in the blueprint.
+Custom tasks are identified by task type __CUSTOM__ in the blueprint.